Albert Way: Career

 Albert Way was educated at home and at Trinity College, Cambridge.
-One of his Trinity contemporaries was Charles Darwin, who joined the course in February 1828.
+One of his Cambridge contemporaries was Charles Darwin, who joined the university in February 1828.
 A comic coat of arms drawn by May that April featured tobacco pipes, cigars, wine barrel and tankards, with a Latin announcement that they were best friends, and Way was more smoke-filled.
 Darwin actually took snuff, and did not drink wine excessively.
 He was encouraged by Way to continue his insect collecting.
 Way graduated BA in 1829, and MA in 1834.
 In his early life, he travelled in Europe and Palestine with his father.
 Following his father's death in 1840, Way was able to live off his private income.

 In 1839, Way was elected fellow of the Society of Antiquaries of London.
 He served as the Society's Director from 1842 until 1846, when he moved to Wonham Manor in Betchworth, Surrey.

 In 1843, Way became joint honorary secretary, with Charles Roach Smith, of the British Archaeological Association, newly founded by Smith and Thomas Wright.
 However, Way felt that Smith was too cautious in running the Association, so in 1845 he founded the rival Archaeological Institute (afterwards the Royal Archaeological Institute).
 He was one of the honorary secretaries to the Institute, and organised many of its meetings and exhibitions in different parts of the country.
 He had to reduce his involvement after 1863 for health reasons, but he continued to assist with the Institute's Journal until 1868.

 Way was a skilful draughtsman and an authoritative antiquary, who contributed much to the publications of the Society of Antiquaries and other societies.
 In a paper published in Archaeologia in 1844, he coined the term "palimpsest brass".
 He compiled the first catalogue of the Society's collections of pictures, coins and other miscellaneous objects.

 Way's principal publication was Promptorium parvulorum sive clericorum, an edition of the renowned 15th-century English-Latin dictionary Promptorium parvulorum.
 On behalf of the Camden Society, he published the work in three volumes, the first printing in 1843.
 The third and final volume came in 1865.

 Way died at Cannes, France, on 22 March 1874.